valpo-sats/satnogs-network/README.md

 ```
 $ git clone https://github.com/satnogs/satnogs-network.git
 ```
-2 - Set up the virtual environment
+2 - Set up the virtual environment.You will need to have a folder for your virtual envs.
+Create outside your project folder an "env" folder or fix the following commands to match your setup.
 ```
 $ cd satnogs-network/
 $ virtualenv --no-site-packages ../env/satnogs